carpentries/instructor-training/_extras/guide.md

 In 2014,
 [George Monbiot wrote](http://www.theguardian.com/commentisfree/2014/jun/16/saving-the-world-promise-not-fear-nature-environmentalism):

-> If we had set out to alienate and antagonise the people we've been trying to reach,
+> If we had set out to alienate and antagonize the people we've been trying to reach,
 > we could scarcely have done it better.
 > This is how I feel,
 > looking back on the past few decades of environmental campaigning, including my own...